fabriziosposetti/iOS-Marvel/README.md

 ## How to Build
-1. Prepare API auth
+1. Prepare API authentication

- a.
-Copy iOS-Marvel/apikeys_template.plist to iOS-Marvel/apikeys.plist
+  - Copy iOS-Marvel/apikeys_template.plist to iOS-Marvel/apikeys.plist
- b.
-Add your public and private keys to apikeys.plist
+  - Add your public and private keys to apikeys.plist